Jenison High School: Softball

 The softball field is named after Jerry Hoag, head coach of all Jenison's State Championship softball teams.

 Football

-The team plays in David McKenzie Stadium, which is named after one of the districts former superintendents.
+The Wildcats play in David McKenzie Stadium, which is named after one of the districts former superintendents.

-Ice Hockey
+Ice hockey

 The Jenison/Zeeland Varsity hockey team plays their games in Georgetown ice arena.

 Baseball

 Jenison's teams play at Gary Cook Field.

+Fine arts

+Jenison is known for its fine arts programs.
+Jenison High School offers marching band, concert band, orchestra, choir, and theater programs.

+Marching band

+Jenison High School's marching band competes in the Michigan Competing Band Association (MCBA) state-level circuit, where the band has won first place in MCBA Flight II in 2001, 2002, 2004, 2011, 2012, 2013, 2017, 2018, 2019, 2021, 2022, 2023, 2024, and 2025.

+The band also competes in the Bands of America circuit nationally, where they have been regional champions at the Northwest Ohio Regional in 2022 and 2023, and have been semifinalists in the Grand National Championships in 2021, 2022, and 2024.

+The marching band participated in the Macy's Thanksgiving Day Parade in 2023.